johanjaguardev/meli-test/README.md

 bug6: format amount according currency
 bug8: set a message in case that the query not return any result
 bug10: in a parameter search set the input searchbox value with the query parameter
+bug9: last line in results is not hidden

 ## Pending:

-bug9: last line in results is not hidden \*

-feature1: toggle search button if no exist nothing in input
+feature1: toggle search button if no exist nothing in input \*
 feature2: fix spacers according design pixel perfect in detail
 feature3: responsive adjustments
+feature 4: favicon + title MELI Johan Vargas